space-ultra/spaceplusultra/README.md

 - **space+ultra**: Developing innovative digital solutions tailored for urban and architectural challenges, including platforms for geospatial data visualization, workflow automation, and AI-driven insights.
 - **Custom AI Bots**: Designing and implementing intelligent virtual assistants to streamline processes, automate repetitive tasks, and enhance productivity in diverse professional environments.

 ---

+## 🌌 Why **space+ultra**?
+The name **space+ultra** reflects our vision of pushing boundaries and exploring new dimensions in urban technology and design.

+- **"Space"** symbolizes the environments we work with—urban spaces, architectural designs, and digital landscapes.
+It represents the core of our work: understanding and shaping spaces for better functionality and sustainability.
+- **"Ultra"** signifies going beyond—beyond limits, expectations, and conventional solutions.
+It highlights our commitment to innovation, creativity, and delivering exceptional results.

+Additionally, the name draws inspiration from the phrase **"non plus ultra"**, meaning "nothing further beyond."
+Historically, it symbolized the edge of the known world and the pursuit of the ultimate.
+By choosing **space+ultra**, we embrace the idea of going beyond the imaginable to redefine what’s possible in urban development and technology.

+Together, **space+ultra** embodies a forward-thinking approach to solving complex challenges and striving for excellence.

+---

 ## 📫 Let's Connect:
 - 🌐 [LinkedIn](https://www.linkedin.com/in/ttsch)
 - ✉️ [Email](mailto:info@spaceplusultra.com)